jklust/gamdpy/README.md

 ### 1. Configuration
 A class containing all relevant information about a configuration, including the simulation box (class sim_box).
 - Vectors (r, v, f, etc): (N,D) float array storing D-dimensional vector for each particle
-- Scalars (mass, kinetic energy, etc) (N,) float array storing scalar each particle
+- Scalars (mass, kinetic energy, etc.) (N,) float array storing scalar each particle
 - sim_box (data describing box + functions implementing how to calculate distances and how to implement BC).
 For now: only Cuboid box.

 ### 2. Integrators